People and organizations

 sales pursuit

-proposal revision
+immutable revision

 An immutable proposal revision or alternative sent to the client.
 Freezes a trip envelope snapshot, pricing, validity, and decision state.
 Editing a sent version creates a new version.